sudheerapte/popcornserver/doc/commands.rst

   Consists of a set of one or more capital letters ``[A-Z]``.
 Command words are described below with the commands that require them.

-UXML scripts
+PSL scripts
 ^^^^^^^^^^^^

-In a script, all the UXML commands are written one per line of ascii text.
-Any non-ascii character makes the entire UXML script illegal.
+In a script, all the PSL commands are written one per line of ascii text.
+Any non-ascii character makes the entire PSL script illegal.

 Lines are separated from one another by ascii NL (newline) characters.
 Blank lines and any lines starting with a hash character